Quick Overview

 Smarter Bots:

-Some bots can now act like people.
-They move the mouse randomly or wait a bit before clicking.
+Some bots can now act like people, where they move the mouse randomly or wait a bit before clicking.
 There are even services where real people get paid to solve CAPTCHA tests. -

 Real People Get Blocked: